srele96/sk-experiments/webpack-js-output/README.md

 - Create as many js output files as possible.
 - Code splitting, external dependencies, main bundle, etc...
 - Get their file names and paths.
-- Create a template component that receives rendered react app.
+- ~~Create a template component that receives rendered react app.~~

+## Outcome

+My code is not compatible with SSR setup.
+I started with intention to inspect the files from compilation object.
+Because I started with that intention, the code only does that.

+I realized that my code is not compatible when I started thinking what do I need for proper webpack ssr & csr setup.
+Oops.

+Define your requirements well :)

 ## References